If You are in Crisis

 - CONTACT 24-hour Crisis Hotline 315 251-0600

-Trained counselors are available by phone 24-hours a day to provide free, anonymous crisis counseling (including counseling for suicidal individuals), crisis intervention, and referral for community services.
+Trained counselors are available by phone 24/7 to provide free, anonymous crisis counseling, crisis intervention, and referral for community services.

 - St Joseph's Hospital - CPEP (Comprehensive Psychiatric Emergency Program)